mirceanton/mirceanton.com/_posts/2024-03-27-doing-secrets-the-gitops-way.md

 ### Encrypting and Decrypting Files

-Encrypting our file is a simp[le process now that we have our config file in place.
+Encrypting our file is a simple process now that we have our config file in place.
 SOPS will automatically look for a `.sops.yaml` file in our current directory, so all we really need to do is to simply utilize the `sops --encrypt` command and specify the file we want to encrypt.
 This command will dump the encrypted content in our `stdout`, so we can either:

 - redirect the output to another file using the `-o`/`--output` flag,
 - redirect the output using "standard" output redirection `>`,